gbeltrao/squidex-docs/04-concepts/rules.md

 Script(`${event.data.city.de}`)
 ```

-You can also reference any other field from the event and you can if-statements
+You can also reference any other field from the event and you can use if-statements and other javascript language features.

 ```js
 if (event.fileSize > 100000) {